The datapine Blog

 One of the most critical inventory KPI metrics, the carrying cost of inventory, will show you the total of all expenses that occur when storing unsold goods.
 These costs can include warehousing costs, insurance, employee costs as well as damages of goods, rent, utilities, etc. Usually, carrying costs amount between 20% and 30% of the company's inventory value, and this significant percentage makes it an essential factor to account for and monitor closely.

 This inventory management KPI is crucial to monitor accurately at all times since it will show you if your production should be increased or decreased to keep the balance between income and expenses.
-But not only, as analyzing this metric with the help of online business intelligence software will enable you to quickly examine where you can make changes in order to reduce costs (as the carrying costs are a large part of the total costs, as mentioned).
+Not only that, analyzing this metric with the help of online BI tools to quickly examine where you can make changes in order to reduce costs (as the carrying costs are a large part of the total costs, as mentioned).

 6. Warehousing costs

-This warehouse KPI evaluates the expenses involved in the management of your warehouse.
-Ordering, storing, loading the goods of your inventory – all this needs money to be executed properly.
+This warehouse indicator evaluates the expenses involved in the management of your warehouse.
+Ordering, storing, and loading the goods of your inventory – all this needs money to be executed properly.
 There are also human costs like labor, transport, and delivery that should not be forgotten.

 This inventory metric encompasses all the costs involved in the management of your warehouse, from human labor to transports